A Horse Walks into a Bar: Critical reception

 Michael Schaub noted how the novel saw Grossman taking many risks, with "every one of them pay[ing] off spectacularly well", and praised the author's timing in the novel, which transpires over only two hours.
 The Guardian described the work as an "unexpected delight", declaring that Grossman had written "a novel for our new Age of Offence", given the propensity of people to easily take offence.
 Meanwhile, the New York Times stated that Grossman "has left a trail of blood and sweat on the page that only a true master – a Lenny Bruce, a Franz Kafka – could dream of replicating".
 NPR described the novel as "unsettling and mesmerizing", noting the novel's candid elocution as "not as much about comedy as it is about witness".

 The translation won the 2017 Man Booker International Prize, with Grossman and Cohen sharing the £50,000 (US$) prize winnings.
 The award was shared in accordance with the altered rules of the prize, which grant equal credit to the author and the translator.

-Film adaptation
+Adaptations

-In August 2019, Village Roadshow Pictures optioned the rights to the novel to adapt into a feature film, which they will co-produce with Veritas Entertainment.
-In May 2020, Mark Duplass was announced to direct.
+In August 2019, Village Roadshow Pictures optioned the rights to the novel to adapt into a feature film, to be co-produced with Veritas Entertainment.
+In May 2020, Mark Duplass was announced to direct the film.

+The novel has been adapted for stage.
+In March 2023, a production starring Bulgarian-German actor Samuel Finzi was presented at the national theatre in Sofia, Bulgaria.